 d.
-Implementation of a new program involving the use of chemicals other than chemicals that are (a) purchased as an incidental component of a funded activity and (b) traditionally used, for example, in office, household, recreational, or education environments; and e.
+Implementation of a new program involving the use of chemicals other than chemicals that are (a)purchased as an incidental component of a funded activity and (b) traditionally used, for example, in office, household, recreational, or education environments; and e.
 Implementation of a program relating to clandestine methamphetamine laboratory operations, including the identification, seizure, or closure of clandestine methamphetamine laboratories.

-The subgrantee understands and agrees that complying with NEPA may require the preparation of an Environmental Assessment and/or an Environmental Impact Statement, as directed by BJA.
-The subgrantee further understands and agrees to the requirements for implementation of a Mitigation Plan, as detailed at http://www.ojp.usdoj.gov/BJA/resource/nepa.html, for programs relating to methamphetamine laboratory operations.
+The subgrantee understands and agrees that complying with NEPA may require the preparation of an Environmental Assessment and/or an Environmental Impact Statement, as directed by BJA/DCJS.
+The subgrantee further understands and agrees to the requirements for implementation of a Mitigation Plan, as detailed at https://bja.gov/Funding/nepa.html, for programs relating to methamphetamine laboratory operations.

-Application of this Special Condition to Subgrantee's Existing Programs or Activities: for any of the subgrantee's existing programs or activities that will be funded by these grant funds, the subgrantee, upon specific request from BJA, agrees to cooperate with BJA in any preparation by BJA of a national or program environmental assessment of that funded program or activity.
-Questions about this determination may be directed to your grant monitor at DCJS.
+Application of This Condition to subgrantee Existing Programs or Activities: For any of the subgrantee's existing programs or activities that will be funded by these award funds, the subgrantee, upon specific request from BJA, agrees to cooperate with BJA in any preparation by BJA of a national or program environmental assessment of that funded program or activity.